-If a node using the GFS Shared File System has failed to stop normally, the next backup should be a full backup.
+If a node using the GFS shared file system has failed to stop normally, the next backup should be a full backup.

-24.3 Backup/Restoration using sfcmkbkup
+22.3 Backup/Restoration using sfcmkbkup

 The sfcmkbkup command is a support tool for backing up and restoring by executing the dd command.
-A GFS Shared File System can be created with a multi-partition configuration.
-In this configuration, however, operation is complicated because the dd command must be executed several times to backup the GFS Shared File System.
+A GFS shared file system can be created with a multi-partition configuration.
+In this configuration, however, operation is complicated because the dd command must be executed several times to backup the GFS shared file system.
 In addition, each backup of the multiple partitions must be restored to its correct partition during restoration.
 If the backups are not restored to the correct partitions, the restore may fail.

 The sfcmkbkup(1M) command is a support tool that solves this problem.
-The sfcmkbkup(1M) command can be executed to create shell scripts for backing up and restoring a GFS Shared File System.
-These commands provide a safe backup and restoration process for a GFS Shared File System.
+The sfcmkbkup(1M) command can be executed to create shell scripts for backing up and restoring a GFS shared file system.
+These commands provide a safe backup and restoration process for a GFS shared file system.

-This section shows how to execute sfcmkbkup(1M) command to backup and restore a GFS Shared File System.
+This section shows how to execute sfcmkbkup(1M) command to backup and restore a GFS shared file system.

 For details on sfcmkbkup(1M), see Appendix F.2.12, "sfcmkbkup(1M)."

-Super user authority (root) is required to execute the sfcmkbkup(1M) command and run shell scripts created by the sfcmkbkup(1M) command.
+Superuser authority (root) is required to execute the sfcmkbkup(1M) command and run shell scripts created by the sfcmkbkup(1M) command.

-Assume a GFS Shared File System has the multi-partition configuration shown below.
+Assume a GFS shared file system has the multi-partition configuration shown below.

-Accume a cric charca inc cyclem has the matter partition comigaration chown bolow. sfcinfo /dev/sfdsk/gfs/dsk/volume1 FSID special size Type mount 1 /dev/sfdsk/gfs/dsk/volume1(3fa0081) 25986 META /mnt 1 /dev/sfdsk/gfs/dsk/volume1(3fa0081) 105751 DATA /mnt 1 /dev/sfdsk/gfs/dsk/volume2(3fa0082) 5120 LOG /mnt 1 /dev/sfdsk/gfs/dsk/volume3(3fa0083) 131736 DATA /mnt
+sfcinfo /dev/sfdsk/gfs/rdsk/volume1 FSID special size Type mount 1 /dev/sfdsk/gfs/dsk/volume1(3fa0081) 25986 META /mnt 1 /dev/sfdsk/gfs/dsk/volume1(3fa0081) 105751 DATA /mnt 1 /dev/sfdsk/gfs/dsk/volume2(3fa0082) 5120 LOG /mnt 1 /dev/sfdsk/gfs/dsk/volume3(3fa0083) 131736 DATA /mnt sfcmkbkup /dev/sfdsk/gfs/rdsk/volume1 /dev/rmt/0 sfcfs.bkupShell script for performing backupsfcfs.rstrShell script for restoring

 To backup and restore this file system, specify the representative partition of the file system and the media device used to make the backup copy then create a shell script for the backup and restoration.
 The following shows an example of creating a shell script to backup and restore the above file system using /dev/rmt/0 as the backup device.